-The Monastery of San Francisco and the accompanying Iglesia (church) de San Francisco is one of Lima’s most attractive sights.
-Here’s why.
+The Monastery of San Francisco, Lima and the accompanying Church of San Francisco are two of Lima’s most attractive sights.
+Read my full guide to visiting, along with the monastery’s creepy catacombs.

 I’ve been in Lima (Peru) for a few days and have been absolutely loving it.
 I wasn’t sure if I would like it to be honest, but it’s really captured my heart.
 J & I have been wandering around, capturing street art, eating ceviche, drinking pisco sours and generally having a great time on our travels.